ericdong314/rl-lunar-lander/README.md

-# Training RL agent to play Lunar Lander
+# Training Lunar Lander RL agents

-Employing 2 classes of algorithms to train RL agents to play Lunar Lander: DQN algorithms and PPO algorithms.
+Employing 2 classes of algorithms (DQN and PPO) in training RL agents to solve a classic rocket trajectory optimization problem [Lunar Lander](https://gymnasium.farama.org/environments/box2d/lunar_lander/).
 Within each family, variants of the algorithms are implemented.

 Please refer to the README.md in the 2 subfolders for installation and execution of the relevant algorithms.